selenozkan/QAFI/README.md

 The normalized DMS assays and the features used can be found in `data/Dataset_30proteins_features.csv`

 ---
-# **Obtaining Features for a Protein of Interest**
+# Obtaining Features for a Protein of Interest

+The notebook `Features.ipynb` includes a pipeline for obtaining all 14 features step-by-step for a given protein of interest.
 All models developed in this study incorporate 14 features: 5 sequence-based and 9 structure-based.

 ## Sequence-Based Features:
 - Blosum62